-A short ferry ride away, Balboa Island does too.
-Waterfront homes range from grandiose to simply sweet.
+Balboa Island is a short ferry ride from the Newport Peninsula and also has tons of vacation rentals, from grandiose waterfront homes to cute cottages.
 Nearby Corona del Mar is a delightful small community with blufftop homes in a neighborhood above the beach.

 Further south in Laguna Beach, there is a multitude of beautiful beach coves.
 Laguna is also full of excellent and varied restaurants and art galleries.
 The annual art festivals draw art lovers from all over every summer.

-Dana Point has a wonderful marina and nearby Doheny State Beach.
+Dana Point has a wonderful marina and Doheny State Beach is nearby.
 San Clemente is a small beach town with adorable houses and neighborhoods.
 San Clemente and neighboring San Onofre have popular beach campgrounds on the bluffs.

 On down the coast is North County San Diego, which includes Oceanside, with its miles of sandy beaches, Carlsbad, a lovely town near Legoland, Encinitas, which has the Quail Botanical Gardens, and posh Del Mar, with its famous racetrack.
 La Jolla is gorgeously elegant and visited by tourists from all over the world.
 It's famous cove is frequented by snorkelers and kayakers.

 Neighboring San Diego has vacation homes all along the isthmus between Pacific Beach and Mission Bay.
 The weather is superb, as is the water temperature in summer and fall.
-Plus, the beach is only one of San Diego's many attractions.
-Among them is the San Diego Zoo, Balboa Park and Sea World.
+Plus, the beach is only one of San Diego's many attractions, which include the San Diego Zoo, Balboa Park and Sea World.

 There are many other Southern California beaches all along the coast, each with its own distinct flavor.

-There are many campgrounds at the beach in So Cal, some for RVs, some for tents and some for both.
-There is beach camping at state beaches, private campgrounds and county parks.
+Amongst the beach campgrounds along the coast, you'll find some for RVs, some for tents and some for both.
+There is beach camping available at state beaches, private campgrounds and county parks.
 Some require advanced reservations and others are first come first served.
 Learn more...

 Do you prefer a beach front hotel just steps from the sand or a less expensive one (maybe) across the highway or within walking distance?
 A family resort or a small boutique hotel?
 San Diego or Santa Barbara?
 Start searching here...

-The beach isn't the only attraction in So Cal (although it's obviously my favorite) and while you're here, you may want to spend some time visiting one or more of the many theme parks.
+The beach isn't the only attraction in So Cal and while you're here, you may want to check out one or more of the many theme parks.
 Find out more...